Arcanovax/TAP/README.md

 | `OK <json>` | `LOOK`, `INVENTORY`, `STATUS`, `ATTACK`, `QUEST`, `QUESTS`, and the extension queries |

 Deviation: **`Payload::Pair` is a `HashMap`, not a single pair.** The RFC only ever shows one `key=value` per response, but `BUY`, `SELL` and `DICES` need to report two facts at once (e.g. the item and the remaining gold), so they emit several space-separated pairs on one line.
 The grammar stays `key=value` tokens; only the cardinality changes.
 Note that `HashMap` iteration order is unspecified, so **clients must parse pairs by key, never by position**.

-Two JSON payloads also differ from the RFC's example structures:

-- **`STATUS.status`** is serialised straight from the internal `State` enum, i.e. `"Idle"`, `"Discuss"` or `{"InFight":{"target_id":"npc.x"}}` — the RFC's vocabulary is a flat string (`healthy` / `combat` / `talking`).
-Ours is a superset: it also tells the client *who* the player is fighting, which our clients use to render the combat view without an extra round-trip.
-- **`LOOK.room.exits`** is an object keyed by direction, as the RFC requires, but the keys are capitalised (`"North"`) because they are the `Direction` enum's variant names.
-Inbound direction parsing is case-insensitive, so `MOVE north` and `MOVE NORTH` both work; only the outbound spelling deviates.

-## 6. Inbound parsing

-`parse_command` splits on whitespace and never fails: an empty line or an unknown verb becomes `ERR 903 INVALID_COMMAND`, a wrong argument count becomes `ERR 902 INVALID_ARGS`.
-Two-word commands (`GROUP CREATE`, `DUNGEON JOIN`) are parsed as verb + first argument and resolved inside the handler.
-Multi-word resource names are rebuilt handler-side with `args.join(" ")`, which is why `TAKE Healing Potion` works.

 # Combat System